maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 # Drawbacks

-Since the root/master Structured Data is generated/looked up in a deterministic manner and moreover it is also appendable for anyone, makes it easier for an attacker to corrupt the data.
+Since the root/master Structured Data is generated/looked up in a deterministic manner and moreover it is also appendable by anyone.
+This makes it easier for an attacker to corrupt the data.
 A simple CLI tool can be created using safe_core and the structured data can be modified or even cleared.
 DNS also uses a deterministic approach, but the structured data is secure as it can be modified only by the owner.
 But in this appendable structured data, it becomes easier to corrupt the data.